pranaya-p1/Leaf-Lush/README.md

 |--------------|--------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------|
 | TC001        | Add Plant to Dashboard   | **Photo**: rose.jpg, **Latin Name**: *Rosa chinensis*, **Bio**: "A beautiful rose plant", **Fruits**: No, **Fun Fact**: "Symbol of love"           | Plant card appears on dashboard with uploaded image and details |
 | TC002        | Add Plant to Dashboard   | **Photo**: _(none)_, **Latin Name**: *Ocimum basilicum*, **Bio**: "Basil plant for cooking", **Fruits**: Yes, **Fun Fact**: "Great in pasta"       | Error message: "Please upload a plant photo"                    |

+## Week 5
+This week I started setting up the homepage for the Leaf & Lush website.
+At first, it felt a bit overwhelming because I wasn’t sure how all the files connected together, but once I got the layout and index pages linked, things started to make sense.
+I added a garden image and some placeholder sections just to see how the structure would look.
+It was really satisfying to finally see the first version of the site come together, even if it was super basic.

+---

+## Week 6 – First Issues
+When I tried to add more features, I ran into a bunch of errors.
+Images wouldn’t load properly, and some of the links weren’t working.
+I also had a lot of trouble with the navigation bar at the top — it just didn’t want to look the way I imagined.
+I wanted the logo and title in the middle, with the menu links below, but they kept ending up in the wrong place.
+It took a lot of trial and error (and frustration), but eventually I managed to get it closer to what I wanted.

+---

+## Week 7/8 – Making Changes
+After showing my progress, I got some feedback to make the site match the original design more closely.
+I spent time changing the background to black, adding boxes behind text, and stretching sections so they filled the screen properly.
+Some of these changes worked smoothly, but others broke the layout and I had to undo them.
+The homepage slowly started looking more professional, and I was really happy when the garden image finally looked right across the screen.

+---

+## Entry 9 – Recent Progress
+Over the last week, I’ve been refining smaller details.
+I adjusted the “Join millions of gardens!” section so it lined up with the image, added a coloured box behind the text, and made the “Posts” section larger with more space for images and text.
+The sponsor section also looks cleaner now with a white background and bigger logos.
+Not everything worked perfectly the first time, but by testing and adjusting, I’m starting to feel like the homepage is finally coming together the way I pictured it.
+I also started designing and creating the Posts and Event web pages.
+It's not completely refined and polished at the moment, but some of the elements are starting to come together.